mraleph/mraleph.github.com/_posts/2017-05-30-the-fear-of-dart-mirrors.md

 The way I implemented this in the prototype is very straightforward - I simply record properties in order for the first object with the given `TypeDesc` and then attempt to follow the recorded *trail*.
-This approach works well for our sample JSON but might be to naive for the real world full or optional properties.
+This approach works well for our sample JSON but might be too naive for the real world full or optional properties.

 ```dart